dcavar/dcavar.github.io/_posts/2018-05-14-Colloquium_Reading_Group_Quantum_Algorithms_4_NLP.markdown

 ## Reading Group on Quantum Algorithms via Linear Algebra for Computational Linguistics and Natural Language Processing

 In addition there is a reading group that meets also independently.
-The focus is on Linear Algebra, Deep Learning, and Quantum Algorithms using Linear Algebra.
+The focus is on Linear Algebra, Deep Learning, and Quantum Algorithms using Linear Algebra, with the main goal to study and understand Quantum Machine Learning for Natural Language Processing (NLP).
+We will also look at the programming languages or environments for Quantum Computing, listed below.

 The textbooks that we will use are:

 - [Quantum Algorithms via Linear Algebra](https://mitpress.mit.edu/books/quantum-algorithms-linear-algebra) by Richard J. Lipton and Kenneth W. Regan, MIT Press.
 - [Deep Learning](https://mitpress.mit.edu/books/deep-learning) by Ian Goodfellow, Yoshua Bengio, Aaron Courville, MIT Press.